 I like to keep up with what is going on in the Krav Maga world.
 I like to know what other organizations are up to.
-Actually I really don’t have time to make much of an effort but from time to time I find their information in the inbox of my e mail.
+Actually I really don’t have time but from now and then I find their information in my inbox.
 So I take a minute to watch.
 I have to admit that honestly, I am continuously disappointed.

 I really do feel that many Krav organizations give Krav Maga a bad name.
 I watch these sample video clips and all I see is what I have decided to term “Flash and Fear”.